 Srik Narayanan MA (Cantab) MSci MSc RSME

-I hold the Diploma in Embodied-Relational Therapy, a well-established, post-graduate training in an approach to relational body psychotherapy.
+I hold the Advanced Diploma in Embodied-Relational Therapy (ERT), an established, post-graduate training in an approach to relational body psychotherapy.
 I am certified to practice ERT and am a member of the Embodied-Relational Therapy Association.

-I am a graduate of the Somatic Movement Education professional programme in Body-Mind Centering® (BMC), having completed my training in the UK and in France over three years.
+I am a graduate of the Somatic Movement Education professional programme in Body-Mind Centering® (BMC), having trained in the UK and in France over three years.
 BMC is an experiential, somatic approach, developed by Bonnie Bainbridge Cohen, which emphasises the anatomical, physiological, psychophysical, embryological and developmental basis of our embodiment.
 I am a Registered Somatic Movement Educator with ISMETA.

-My practice also draws significantly from my training in Focusing and Authentic Movement, as well as training and longstanding engagement with contemplative practice, dance, improvisation, drama, performance and creative practice.
+My practice also draws significantly from my training in Focusing, Authentic Movement, and humanistic and psychodynamic counselling, as well as training and longstanding engagement with contemplative practice, dance, improvisation, drama, performance and creative practice.

-My approach to practice is that it is always an enquiry and I value non-expertise most highly.
-My trainings have, above all, offered me skills that allow me to rest in a position of not-knowing, so that I can be curious about what is unknown and receptive to what is emerging.
-I believe that any encounter in life offers the potential for learning and I value what each of my clients, students and the other-than-human has to teach me.
+My approach to practice is that it is always an enquiry.
+My trainings have, above all, offered me skills that allow me to rest in a position of not knowing, so that I can be curious about the unexpected and receptive to what is emerging.
+I value the potential for learning through every encounter in life, be that with other humans or the other-than-human.

-I have also trained in Permaculture Design with the Northern School of Permaculture (accredited by the Permaculture Research Institute).
-More generally, in all aspects of my life I am committed to finding ways to work with nature rather than against it, and, to me, that also involves rediscovering our own nature through our bodies.
+In all aspects of my life I am committed to finding ways to work with nature rather than against it and, to me, that also involves rediscovering our own nature through our bodies.